apache/spark/docs/sql-ref-syntax-qry-select.md

 * **TRANSFORM**

-     Specifies a hive-style transform (`SELECT TRANSFORM`) query specification to transform the input by forking and running the specified script.
+     Specifies a hive-style transform query specification to transform the input by forking and running user-specified command or script.

 ### Related Statements